System Design Space

 Escaping and typed rendering surfaces

-Every path that renders HTML, markdown, template fragments, or dangerously-set markup should be a separate reviewed boundary with an explicit sanitization policy.
+Every path that renders HTML, markdown, template fragments, or dangerously-set markup is a separate boundary someone has to review, each with its own explicit sanitization policy.
+A boundary you missed stays silent until someone else's script reaches it.

 Dependency hygiene and provenance